Travel guide

-If you're flying to Taiwan and want to connect as soon as you land in Taipei, a Taiwan eSIM is the most convenient and cheapest option.
+If you're flying to Taiwan and want to get connected as soon as you land in Taipei, a Taiwan eSIM is the most convenient and cheapest option.
 You save yourself the hassle of finding a physical store, avoid your carrier's surcharge, and have instant data.
 It activates before you leave home and starts working as soon as you step foot in Taoyuan Airport.

 Why avoid roaming in Taiwan